mustafabereket/my-cine-world/README.md

 This was a **fun learning project** to dive deeper into **Next.js 15** and explore its latest features.
 Through this project, I got hands-on experience with:
 ✅ Server Components & Client Components
-✅ API calls & authentication handling
+✅ API calls
 ✅ Optimizing performance in Next.js
 ✅ Working with TMDB's API

-More updates are coming soon!
-Stay tuned! 🚀

 ---